Avisa Partners: Club Med takeover bids

-In January 2015, during takeover bids for Club Med by Fosun International and Andrea Bonomi, Le Journal du Net (JDN) found that a fake personality of a financial analyst, "Marc Fortin", had been created on JDN's own site and had analysed and criticised Bonomi's takeover bid.
+In January 2015, during takeover bids for Club Med by Fosun International and Andrea Bonomi, Le Journal du Net (JDN) found that a fake personality of a financial analyst, "Marc Fortin", had been created on JDNs own site and had analysed and criticised Bonomi's takeover bid.
 The fake personality had used a Twitter account, profiles on LinkedIn and Google+, a fake management diploma and work record.
 JDN traced similar fake accounts attacking Bonomi on Les Echos and Mediapart.
-JDN's analysis including tracing the IP address used to create the JDN fake analyst, and accused iStrat, as Avisa Partners was called at the time, and its owners Matthieu Creux and Arnaud Dassier of being responsible.
+JDNs analysis including tracing the IP address used to create the JDN fake analyst, and accused iStrat, as Avisa Partners was called at the time, and its owners Matthieu Creux and Arnaud Dassier of being responsible.
 Creux and Dassier denied the claim.
 JDN listed articles of the French criminal code in relation to the creation of false identities and distributing false information in relation to financial markets.
 IStrat stated that it would take legal action against anyone propagating "the false claims".

 Challenges stated that it too had unwittingly allowed fake personalities to publish critical commentary in relation to the Club Med takeover bids.
 Challenges interviewed Arnaud Dassier, who stated that neither Fosun International nor its affiliated companies were clients of iStrat, and that he had no opinion on people who published online commentary under faked names.